The Native American Shepherd is actually a mix of two different breeds of dog, the Native American Indian dog and the Belgian Shepherd.

-Their colors can also closely resemble a wolf, but there are variations through to a kind of tortoiseshell appearance.
+Their colours can also closely resemble a wolf, but there are variations through to a kind of tortoiseshell appearance.

-Their grooming needs are not too strenuous on you, but doing this weekly in order to just strip out any hair that is loose is going to be essential.
+Their grooming needs are not too strenuous on you, but doing this weekly to just strip out any loose hair is going to be essential.